 Adverse childhood experiences (ACEs) are a significant risk factor for substance use disorders and can impact prevention efforts.
 Adverse childhood experiences (ACEs) are stressful or traumatic events, including abuse and neglect.
 They may also include household dysfunction such as witnessing domestic violence or growing up with family members who have substance use disorders.
 ACEs are strongly related to the development and prevalence of a wide range of health problems throughout a person’s lifespan, including those associated with substance misuse.

-Mark Welty, one of TVN’s resident PhDs, co-authored a recent study about trauma-informed work with from our own data related to ACEs.
+The Village Network conducted a study about trauma-informed work with from our own data related to ACEs.

 ACEs are a good example of the types of complex issues that the staff of The Village Network often faces.
 The negative effects of ACEs are felt throughout the nation and can affect people of all backgrounds.
 Successfully addressing their impact requires:

 - Assessing prevention needs and gathering data

 - Effective and sustainable prevention approaches guided by applying a prevention framework

 - Prevention efforts aligned with the widespread occurrence of ACEs